 The Clinical Biochemical Genetics service at The Children's Hospital of Philadelphia, directed by Marc Yudkoff, MD, has a long-standing tradition of excellence.
-In its present form, the program serves with Adult and Clinical Genetics as one of the patient-orientated facets of Genetics.
+The program serves with Adult and Clinical Genetics as one of the patient-orientated facets of genetics.

-The Biochemical Genetics Laboratory has been in existence for over a quarter of a century.
-Its growth paralleled the growth in column chromatography, mass spectrometry and instrumentation in general.
+The Biochemical Genetics Laboratory growth over the past 25 years has paralleled the growth in column chromatography, mass spectrometry and instrumentation in general.
 The facility exemplifies the workings of a laboratory that is essential for the diagnosis and treatment of patients with biochemical genetic disorders employing state-of-the-art methods.
 The laboratory is the hub of our active program in Biochemical Genetics.

 Emphasis is placed on the most common of the disorders of carbohydrate, amino acid, ammonia, organic acid, fatty acid, and mitochondrial energy metabolism.
 The broad array of lysosomal storage diseases and peroxisomal disorders are presented along with the defects in transport, vitamin cofactor and metal metabolism.
 Emphasis is placed on pathophysiology and mechanisms of disease.
 The fellows are taught to appreciate the inherent heterogeneity in our field, as well as the epigenetic phenomena that may be important in pathogenesis complications and outcome.